bgadrian/pseudoservice/README.md

 ### How it works

-You run it as a simple HTTP server, in a private network, and clients can make requests to get random data.
+You run it as a simple HTTP server, in a private network, and the clients can make requests to get random data, based on their custom templates/needs.

 Global optional parameters:
 * `?seed=42` - if given, the result will be deterministic, as in for all calls the same data will be returned.